arch-go/arch-go/README.md

 ## Dependencies Checks
 Supports defining import rules
-- Allowed dependencies
+- Allowed dependencies (same module)
-- Not allowed dependencies
+- Not allowed dependencies (same module)
+- Allowed external dependencies (different module and not part of standard library)

 ## Package Content Checks
 Allows you to define the contents of a set of packages, e.g. you can define that a desired package should only contain interfaces definitions.